PSCPU/Stack_detect/README.md

 3.Create a subfolder (eg PDBfiles) and store the target PDB structurs into it.

-3. If numpy is not installed in your python, get it done by using the commant "pip install numpy" in the terminal or command promt.
+3.If numpy is not installed in your python, get it done by using the commant "pip install numpy" in the terminal or command promt.

 4.In the terminal run the code by >>>Python run_stacking.py PDBfile/ This will create files for each PDB structure in the PDBfiles folder.